Here you will find answers to frequently asked questions and additional information regarding our pageants.

 There isn't a pageant in my area?

 No problem!
 Most of our preliminaries are considered "open pageants" meaning you do not need to live in that specified area to participate.
 You may participate in as many open pageants as you wish during each pageant season.
-Sevier County is closed to those living in and around this area.
+Sevier County and Eastern Utah are closed to those living in and around these areas.
 Please refer to the Sevier County Preliminary page for included counties.
 If you are interested in becoming a preliminary director in an area without a current pageant, please contact us for more information.

 What to wear for Casualwear